koculu/ZoneTree/README.md

 | Use your custom comparer. |

 ## Why ZoneTree?
 1. It is pure C#.
-Easy to maintain, easy to develop new features.
-2. It is faster than using C/C++ based key-value stores like RocksDB.
-Because ZoneTree does not need to transfer bytes to the native external libraries (Zero Marshaling).
-3. .NET EcoSystem does not have any feature-complete and thread-safe LSM Tree that operates both in memory and on disk.
+2. It is fast.
+See benchmark below.
+3. Your data is protected against crashes / power cuts.
 4. Supports transactional and non-transactional access with blazing speeds and ACID guarantees.
-5. Why do you need an SQL database or another product for the projects that a persistent tree bundled with your code is sufficient?
-You don't need to maintain another product shipped with yours!
-6. You decide where to put your data.
-You can adjust a few parameters to improve performance with more data loaded into memory whenever needed.
-When you don't need you can drop in memory data without a danger of a data loss.
+5. You can embed your database into your assembly.
+Therefore, you don't have to pay the cost of maintaining/shipping another database product along with yours.

 ## How fast is it?